Prabowo Subianto: Personal life

 Prabowo married Titiek Suharto on 8 May 1983.
 Titiek is the daughter of Indonesian President Suharto, but the couple separated shortly after Suharto's presidency ended in 1998.
 Prabowo saw himself as a potential successor to Suharto and remained a strong supporter of the regime.
 Prabowo and Titiek have one son together, fashion designer Ragowo Hediprasetyo (Didit), who was born in March 1984.

 Prabowo is a cat lover and owns a cat named Bobby Kertanegara.
-Bobby was adopted by Prabowo from the streets after a chance meeting, and he often showed up in meetings that Prabowo attended in his residence at Kertanegara.
+Bobby was a stray who was adopted by Prabowo from the streets after a chance meeting, and he often showed up in meetings that Prabowo attended in his residence at Kertanegara.
 It was revealed later in a small talk with Deputy Prime Minister Angela Rayner that he has 8 cats.
 Aside from cats, he also owns 18 horses in his hill estate in Jonggol Mountains, Bojong Koneng, Bogor Regency (southeast of Sentul City), and he often invited guests to ride one of his horses, especially when Jokowi and Gibran visited.
 He had once brought his horse to campaign rallies especially in Gelora Bung Karno Stadium.
+Because of his hobby of raising horses, Prabowo is known to support equestrian sports as the Equestrian Association of Indonesia once received 28 horses from Prabowo's personal wealth to support the national team in preparation for the 2025 SEA Games while being given a medal target for polo directly from the president.
+In a bilateral meeting with Prime Minister Mark Carney, Prabowo expressed that he dreamed to become a Mountie during his youth.

 Prabowo usually wears khaki clothes with many pockets.
 He himself stated that he liked this suit for practical reasons.
 Prabowo started wearing it frequently when he was paired with Megawati in the 2009 presidential election.

 In addition to Indonesian, Prabowo speaks the Banyumasan dialect of Javanese, his father's mother tongue, and is fluent in English, Dutch, French, and German.
 He also has limited proficiency in Arabic, which he learned during his time in Jordan.

 Religion

 In an interview in 2018, Prabowo stated that he was a Muslim who adhered to nationalist views.
 He added that he had insufficient knowledge about Islam.
 Prabowo has stated that he could not read the Quran fluently.

-Prabowo said that he was not born into a family steeped in Islamic teachings but grew up with his colleagues who were members of various Islamic community organizations.
+Prabowo said that he was not born into a family steeped in Islamic teachings but grew up with his colleagues who were members of various Islamic community organisations.

 On 13 May 2023, Prabowo stated that he was proud to adhere to Islam, which he considers to be the pioneer in many scientific and technological breakthroughs around the world.
 On 19 November, he stated that he felt comfortable with adhering to Islamic beliefs from the teachings of Nahdlatul Ulama (NU) because he believed that the latter advocated for a form of Islam that is tolerant, protective of society, and moderate.